venturefund-archive/portal-telemedicina-central-database/README.md

 VSCode should reopen your IDE inside the dev container, which should make you ready to start developing!
 This development image is accompanied by a PostgreSQL database configured (see the file .devcontainer/docker-compose.yml).
 The database starts with a superuser with username and password 'admin' for you to use.

 Use the Run and Debug tab to launch the local Django microservice.
 Tests should be available in the Testing tab.

+## Troubleshooting

+### Tests and not showing in the Test Explorer UI.
+The following message appears in VS Code:
+>Cannot activate the 'Python Test Explorer for Visual Studio Code' extension because it depends on the 'Python' extension, which is not installed.
+Would you like to install the extension and reload the window?

+Hit the Install and Reload button below the message.
+The IDE will reopen and tests should now appear in the Test Explorer.